Juliana-Yakimchuk/Healthy-Life-Expectancy-Predictors/README.md

 # Healthy-Life-Expectancy-Predictors
-Analysis of factors influencing healthy life expectancy based on WHO, CIA and WB data
+Analysis of factors influencing healthy life expectancy on webscraped and downloaded date from WHO, CIA and WB.
+Based on the results of the analysis, the factors that most significantly affect life expectancy are all related to nutrition including diseases that could be caused or managed by changes in diet.